gebauerm/librechat_test/README.md

 * **Root directory**: Contains configuration files (`librechat.yaml`, `docker-compose.override.yml`) that are under version control.
 Edit these files here.
 * **LibreChat subdirectory**: A git submodule pointing to the official LibreChat repository.
 Don't update the submodule!
 This is where you run LibreChat.

 **Workflow**: Configuration files in the root directory are mounted into the LibreChat container via `docker-compose.override.yml`.
-When you edit `librechat.yaml` in the root, the changes are automatically available to LibreChat when you restart the containers.
+When you edit `librechat.yaml` in the root and copy it into the LibreChat folder, the changes are automatically available to LibreChat when you restart the containers.

 ## Prerequisites